Decidoin/etl-pipeline/README.md

 # Sales-Sparta: End-to-End Sales Data Pipeline

-**Sales-Sparta Ltd.** partnered with Clark University students to build a scalable data pipeline that enables real-time visibility into sales performance, customer behavior, and brand performance.
+**Sales-Sparta Ltd.** wants to build a scalable data pipeline that enables real-time visibility into sales performance, customer behavior, and brand performance.
 This solution is designed to serve a growing sales team with a simple, effective, and modular infrastructure that can evolve as the business scales.

 ## Project Overview